krishnaanaril/krishnamohan.dev/mdblog/understanding-google-outages.md

 ### Root Cause

 Our SMPT inbound service has a configuration system to update flags and service options while deployed in production and ‘@gmail.com’ domain name is specified as one of the configuration options.
-During an ongoing migration, a configuration change shifted formatting behaviour and provided and invalid domain name instead of “@gmail.com”.
+During an ongoing migration, a configuration change shifted formatting behavior and provided and invalid domain name instead of “@gmail.com”.
 Due to this service incorrectly transformed lookups of certain email addresses ending in “@gmail.com” into non-existent email addresses resulting in 550 error code.

 ### Remediation & Prevention